By The Wyoming LLC Attorney TeamJun 24, 2022

 Guardianship is a sensitive issue within Elder Law.
 Near the end of life, adults can become incapable of making responsible decisions for themselves due to illness or other disabilities.
-When this happens, the courts will designate a guardian/conservator (terminology differs between states) to act as a substitute decision maker for them.
+When this happens, the courts will designate a guardian/conservator (terminology differs between states) to act as a substitute decision-maker for them.

 Less frequently, a limited guardianship occurs when someone can make some decisions, but not others, and so the court may declare a guardian for just those areas.

 Standards for declaring someone incapacitated vary by state.
-Broadly speaking, individuals are deemed to need a guardianship when they cease to demonstrate the capacity to make responsible decisions.
+Broadly speaking, individuals are deemed to need guardianship when they cease to demonstrate the capacity to make responsible decisions.
 Merely making poor decisions is not sufficient.
 The individual must lack the ability to make responsible decisions.
 And, to be certain, merely having a disability or mental illness is not sufficient grounds in and of itself to constitute incompetency.
 Wrong article?
 View our probate pages and power of attorney pages.

-Most jurisdictions enable anyone concerned about an individual's well being to file a petition for guardianship.
+Most jurisdictions enable anyone concerned about an individual's well-being to file a petition for guardianship.
 This should not cause worry, though, as the standards for declaring someone incompetent are strict and guardians must always act with the ward's best interests in mind.
 Retaining an attorney is often advisable when filing a petition for guardianship.

 The purpose of the hearing is to determine the individual's competency.
-If found incompetent, the next step is to determine the extent of assistance required and determine the who the guardian should be.
-To avoid a court deciding, everyone can name a guardian ahead of time through a Durable Power of Attorney.
+If found incompetent, the next step is to determine the extent of assistance required and determine who the guardian should be.
+To avoid a court decision, everyone can name a guardian ahead of time through a Durable Power of Attorney.
 There are even professional guardians available, (an unrelated party with specialized training).

 The guardian often inventories property, invests funds to be used for the ward's support, and is required to file detailed reports with the court.
 Certain financial transactions also require court approval beforehand.
 Guardians are required to annually file an account of the ward's finances, and depending on the state may also be required to report the ward's general well-being and mental/physical state.
 If the guardian cannot demonstrate they have adequately supplied the ward with residential arrangements, health care, and other services, then they may lose their status and be replaced.